1365436742/element-ai-vue/docs/en/base/sender.md

 ## Advanced Chat Input

-- Set input max height via CSS.
+- Set the maximum height of the input box via CSS.
-- Combine with `ElADragUpload`, `useFileOperation`, `ElAFilesUpload` for drag-drop, Ctrl+V paste, and click upload.
+- Combine with `ElADragUpload`, `useFileOperation`, and `ElAFilesUpload` to implement drag-and-drop, Ctrl+V pasting, and click-to-upload.
-- Use `ElAFilesCard` for file upload preview.
+- Use `ElAFilesCard` to display uploaded files.

 :::demo SenderChat